top of page

 The words detoxification, cleansing, and purification have similar meanings.
 Merriam-Webster defines them as the removal or extraction of contaminants or impurities, ridding dependencies or addiction, purifying morally or spiritually, ethnic or social purification, and promoting health.

 In today's fast-paced world, we are surrounded by many unhealthful physical, mental, and emotional toxins, impurities, and energies.
 Toxins are any substance that can be poisonous or cause adverse health effects.
-Toxins can be to food, drugs, alcohol, metals, chemicals, pollutants, artificial food ingredients, and pesticides, as well as emotional trauma.
+Toxins can be found in food, drugs, alcohol, metals, chemicals, pollutants, artificial food ingredients, and pesticides, as well as emotional trauma.

 Toxicity may depend on the dosage, frequency, or potency of a substance and can have an immediate onset of symptoms such as weight gain, constipation, sluggishness, sneezing, swelling, or itchy eyes, and can contribute to and cause long-term illnesses such as diabetes, obesity, cancer, and arthritis.
-There is no practical way to protect yourself from all the toxins in the environment, but you can counteract many with self-education, awareness, and presence, along with positive lifestyle choices.
+There is no practical way to protect yourself from all the toxins in the environment.
+Still, you can counteract many with self-education, awareness, and presence, along with positive lifestyle choices.

 The body naturally detoxifies itself physically through the excretory system (skin, liver, lungs, large intestine, and kidneys).
 It removes mental, emotional, and spiritual toxins with mental and spiritual practices.